 The offending noise was actually not that of a mobile, but an alarm on one of the many instruments attached to the patient opposite.
 He, as Adam discovered later, was not well at all, making him feel rather guilty for his thoughts at that time.

-The question was: should he wait until a nurse did turn up and help him unwrap himself, but by then would be so desperate he would end up pissing everywhere or should he do it himself?
+The question was: should he wait until a nurse turned up and help him unwrap himself, but by then would be so desperate he would end up pissing everywhere or should he do it himself?
 Really there was no option.
-He gradually managed to un-wrap the blanket from around his torso and thighs, leaving his lower legs and feet entangled to reveal a very fashionable paper gown which naturally was fastened at the back.
+He gradually managed to un-wrap the blanket from around his torso and thighs, leaving his lower legs and feet entangled to reveal a very fashionable paper gown, which naturally was fastened at the back.

 After a great deal of messing around in the dark, he eventfully reached over for the piss bottle, which wasn’t actually made of paper, but more of a cardboard.
 But now came the tricky bit, getting the neck of that bottle between his legs into the hole in his boxers, around his dick and pee, without wetting himself.

-He did think later that it was a shame that there wasn’t a camera recording the scene the tape would make very funny viewing and a number one You Tube video.
-Eventually, he did get his dick into the bottle in time and was mighty relieved to empty his bladder and get the bottle back on the table with all but a small fraction of his urine in it.
+He did think later that it was a shame that there wasn’t a camera recording the scene.
+The tape would have made for some very funny viewing and a number one You Tube video.
+Eventually, he did get his dick into the bottle in time and was mighty relieved to empty his bladder and get the bottle back on the table, with all but a small fraction of his urine in it.
 He had found out it is really hard to shake when inside a piss bottle.

 Adam was wondering what to do about the incessant noise coming from across the ward, when he heard a door opening and in came a nurse.
 At least now he could go back to sleep, but no such luck, and, after 20 minutes of footfalls, the lights came on.

-So when that nurse finally did open the curtains, the choice words that were going through his head wouldn’t be delivered by a man totally lacking in dignity, even if his boxers were a little stained.
+So, when the nurse finally did open the curtains, the choice words that were going through his head wouldn’t be delivered by a man totally lacking in dignity, even if his boxers were a little stained.

-As the curtains opened, they revealed an exceptionally pretty tall blonde nurse.
-If there was ever anything to make Adams mood brighten it was the sight of a pretty girl, so instead of the tirade she was going to get, it turned into a weak smile and,
+As the curtains opened, they revealed an exceptionally pretty, tall blonde nurse.
+If there was ever anything to make Adam’s mood brighten it was the sight of a pretty girl, so instead of the tirade she was going to get, it turned into a weak smile.

 “Hi, I’m in a lot of pain.
 Do you think you could get me something?”

-The nurse soon had him cocooned again in the blanket and departed with the words,
+The nurse soon had him cocooned again in the blanket, and departed.

 “I’ll be right back with your pain killers,” and true to her words, she was.